slub/labe/notes/2022_01_13_meeting_minutes.md

 Originally, an index was to be used as a data store for the merged data.
 However, we can also use sqlite3 databases as our backing data stores.
-The [`makta`](https://github.com/GROSSWEBER/labe/tree/main/go/ckit#makta) tool helps us to move tabular data quickly into sqlite3.
+The [`makta`](https://github.com/GROSSWEBER/labe/tree/main/go/ckit#makta) tool helps us to move tabular data into sqlite3 quickly.

 * [ ] **AP6 Bereitstellung der Daten als REST API**